NixOS/nix/doc/manual/src/command-ref/files/user-profiles.md

 ### `manifest.json`

 Used by [`nix profile`].
-This is an example of what the file might look like after installing `zoom-us` from nixpkgs:
+Here is an example of what the file might look like after installing `zoom-us` from Nixpkgs:

 ```json
 {